Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Related Work

-The idea of using a formalism to aid with package versioning dates back to the Optimal Package Install/Uninstall Manager (Opium)~\cite{tucker2007opium} in 2007, which adapted Debian's apt-get to use a SAT solver for dependency resolution.
+\paragraph{Dependency Resolution.} The idea of using a formalism for package versioning dates back to the Optimal Package Install/Uninstall Manager (Opium)~\cite{tucker2007opium} in 2007, which adapted Debian's \texttt{apt-get} to use a SAT solver for dependency resolution.
 Opium's formalism is close to our Conflict Package Calculus; it encodes Debian's dependencies and conflicts in a SAT problem, expanding version formulae to sets.
-We describe how a dependency resolution algorithm can prioritise fresher resolutions (Definition~\ref{def:resolution-ordering}); Opium goes further by optimising an objective function over resolutions via pseudo-boolean and ILP solvers, which it uses to define the install and uninstall problems.
+We describe how a resolver can prioritise fresher resolutions (Def.~\ref{def.resolution-ordering}); Opium goes further by optimising an objective function over resolutions via pseudo-Boolean and integer linear programming solvers, which it uses to define the install and uninstall problems.

 Later work on the Common Upgradeability Description Format (CUDF)~\cite{cudf} generalised the solver interface into a file format that could be consumed by specialised package resolvers.
-One such early resolver used answer-set programming~\cite{gebser2011asp}, which also found use in high-performance computing software infrastructure for solving dependencies with support for a rich set of user-specified resolver preferences~\cite{gamblin2022asp}.
+One such early resolver used answer-set programming (ASP)~\cite{gebser2011asp}, which also found use in high-performance computing (HPC) software infrastructure for solving dependencies with support for a rich set of user-specified resolver preferences~\cite{gamblin2022asp}.
 CUDF provides a fixed vocabulary of dependency constructs -- depends, conflicts, and provides -- with integer versions, rich optimisation criteria, and support for upgrade semantics (modelling the currently installed state).
-Despite the goal to be the \textit{common} format, the fixed-vocabulary nature of CUDF means it has not seen adoption beyond the Debian and opam ecosystems, and package managers with varying semantics have only proliferated since: Cargo's features and concurrent versions, npm's peer dependencies, and pip's extras; none fit CUDF's fixed vocabulary.
+This line of work also proposed modular package-manager architectures that delegate constraint solving to pluggable external solvers~\cite{abate2011mpm}, and developed a formal model of package installation~\cite{dicosmo2013formal} whose conditions -- abundance, peace, and flatness -- correspond to our dependency closure, conflict avoidance, and version uniqueness.
+The model notes that the presence of flatness varies between ecosystems -- the divergence which our concurrent-version extension~(\S\ref{sec.mise-en-place.concurrent}) formalises.
+However, the fixed vocabulary of CUDF forces package managers to pre-evaluate or expand constructs that do not fit, and CUDF has not seen wide adoption beyond the Debian and opam ecosystems.